sarartur/sarartur/README.md

 I am a software developer from Boston, Massachussets.

-I work full time as a Software Engineer and develop web application in my free time.
+I work full time as a Software Engineer and develop web applications in my free time.
 I am also a Crypto Currency and Cyber Security enthusiast and enjoy building Block Chain analytic tools and occasionally doing some [Hax The Box](https://app.hackthebox.com/users/354140).

 ## Projects
 In my free time I build and maintain several web applications: